Autoroute 30 (A-30)

 Handback: 2043

-The highway links the A-20 and A-540 routes from Toronto and Ottawa, where they converge at Vaudreuil-Dorion, Que.
+The toll highway links the A-20 and A-540 routes from Toronto and Ottawa, where they converge at Vaudreuil-Dorion, Que.
 The new A-30 routes traffic along the south shore of the St. Lawrence River, tying into the existing A-30 at Chateauguay leading to Quebec City.

-Scope of work included the construction of a 42-kilometre, dual two-lane highway, two large bridges crossing the St. Lawrence River (1,800 metres long) and the St Lawrence Seaway/Beauharnois Canal (2,500 metres long).
+The scope of work included the construction of a 42-kilometre, dual two-lane highway, two large bridges crossing the St. Lawrence River (1,800 metres long) and the St Lawrence Seaway/Beauharnois Canal (2,500 metres long).
 Other project features include 30 other bridge structures over rivers, existing roads and railways, as well as a short tunnel under a canal.

 Nouvelle Autoroute 30, SENC, is responsible for the Design-Build-Finance-Maintain-Operate-Rehabilitate (DBFMOR) project for 35 years, as well as the financing, maintenance, operation and rehabilitation of 35 kilometres of supplementary sections of the A-30.